nok-ko/Motivator/README.md

 This browser based web application to ...
 * Hi, my name is Stan.
 I'm excited about this project because it is tackling an issue I've personally had!
 * Haha I am a superior hacker named Maxwell!
+* Hi my name is Chi.
+I'm excited for no reasons.

 ## Technologies
 Technologies used for this project: